Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 • Nose piercings can close within hours, so never leave the piercing without jewelry.

 • The special nose stud is designed to be worn with the stem pointing up the nose.
 This is not normally uncomfortable.
-If it causes irritation, move the stud slightly until a comfortable position is found.
+If it irritates, move the stud slightly until a comfortable position is found.

 • Healing time 6-8 weeks.